spxbhuhb/zakadabar-stack/site/content/changelog/Snapshot.md

 * `ZkArgPage.init` - title is set to the class name translated when not passed to constructor
 * `ZkArgPage.onResume` - sets application title (when appTitle is true)
 * `ZkForm.onResume` - sets application title (when appTitle is true)
+* `ZkForm.submit` - hides button first, runs onSubmitStart and validate in an `io` block
+* `ZkForm.submit` - DataConflictException is shown in a toast
 * `ZkPage.onResume` - sets application title (when appTitle is true)
 * `ZkTable.onResume` - sets application title (when appTitle is true)
+* `PrincipalBackend.authenticate` - all login fails increment failed login count and update last failed time
+* `Server.kt` - DataConflictException is converted ino HTTP status 409
+* `RecordComm` - HTTP status 409 is converted into DataConflictException
+* `ZkEnumSelectField` - uses a shadow value for create-like modes to show not-selected even when the field is mandatory
+* `ZkSecretVerificationField` - adds `autocomplete="new-password"` to the input

 ## New Classes